 The exercises are a prerequisite for registering for the exam.
 There will be several homework assignments and the deadlines will be specified by the teaching assistant.
 For admission to the examination one must pass every assignment.
 The assignments will also contribute to 30% of the final mark.
 The description of each assignment will be made available in ILIAS.
-Notice that many assignments will require use of Matlab.
+Notice that many assignments will require use of Python.
 All the homework assignments are also intended for exam preparation.

 The following table provides an overview of the content of the lectures during the semester.
 Please check it periodically as it might be updated.

 |1||Introduction & projection models||Forsyth & Ponce Ch 1|

 |2||Camera models & Linear filters & edges||Forsyth & Ponce Ch 1, 2, 7, 8|

 |4||Photometric stereo & shading||Forsyth & Ponce Ch 5|

 |5||Tracking & Optical flow||Forsyth & Ponce Ch 17|